 If your website is new, or if you’re trying to build traffic, these consistent high-value links can contribute nicely to your SEO.
 Let’s be clear sending out press releases alone isn’t enough to radically change your SEO, but it can be part of your off-page tool kit that supports your overall SEO strategy.

 Keep in mind, a press release jacked up with keywords isn’t effective AT ALL.
-Google’s got your number and generally, a press release written only for search engines is ineffective; it’s also considered spammy by journalists, so used wrong, it can discredit your company in the eyes of the press.
+Google’s got your number and generally, a press release written only for search engines is ineffective; it’s also considered spammy by journalists, so used wrong, it can discredit your company in the eyes of the media outlets.

 What you want to do is keyword research on ACTUAL news so you maximize the opportunity.
 Wire releases DO create high-value inbound links.
 Plus, wire service releases generally present well in search results, so it’s a double-win if you or your PR team have done their keyword research.